jensneuse/graphql-gateway/README.md

 This will enable skipping validation and query planning for recurring operations.
 After normalization the input can be hashed and the hash will be used to fill a query plan map / retrieve a cached query plan.

+# *any DataSource

+*any DataSource can be supported implementing the necessary interfaces.
+Currently supported:
+- Static data (embedded in the schema)
+- GraphQL APIs
+- HTTP JSON APIs

 # Contribute

 Please try this tool for your use case and submit issues in case it didn't work for you.